flores-luis/Todo_App/README.md

 # Todo_App
-A Task Management Reminder Application
+A Task Manager and Reminder Application